 Special courses are offered at the 200 and 400 course levels, with the exception of senior capstones, which are only offered at the 400 level.
 The difference between 200 and 400 level special courses is the rigor and application of skills and knowledge required to complete the course.

-No more than 12 internship, field experience, research assistant, or teaching assistant credits may be applied towards requirements for the baccalaureate degree.
+No more than 12 internship, field experience, research assistant, or teaching assistant credits may be applied towards requirements for the baccalaureate degree with the exception of the Outdoor Education major.

 Field Experiences and Internships